Borsari's Corner

 Borsari's Corner is at the intersection of Lygon and Grattan Streets, in Carlton, Victoria, Australia.

 History

-The corner is named after Nino Borsari, a member of the Gold medal winning Italian pursuit cycling team at the 1932 Olympics, who was competing in Australia when World War II broke out.
+The corner is named after Nino Borsari, a member of the Gold medal-winning Italian pursuit cycling team at the 1932 Olympics, who was competing in Australia when World War II broke out.
 Unable to return home, he established a bicycle repair shop on the corner in 1941.
 It is located by the intersection of Lygon Street and Grattan Streets, in Carlton, Victoria, Australia.

 In the late 1940s, a neon sign of Borsari was erected, and is currently of heritage significance.
 Borsari was active in the local Italian community, organising cultural and welfare activities.

-The corner has become so well-known that in 1967 Italian president Giuseppe Saragat delievered a speech at the spot.
+The corner has become so well known that in 1967 Italian president Giuseppe Saragat delivered a speech at the spot.